MartinRBX/easydata/readme.md

 ## EasyData

-A module created to save basic data easily and fast.
+A module created to save data easily and fast.

 ### Example